 American Literature: a Study in American Writers

-Using whole books instead of textbooks, your student will study works of excellent American authors and poets such as Booker T. Washington (pictured on our cover), Ernest Hemingway, Harper Lee, Anne Bradstreet, Arthur Miller, and James Fenimore Cooper.
+Using whole books instead of textbooks, in our American Literature course, your student will discover works of excellent American authors and poets such as Booker T. Washington (pictured on our cover), Ernest Hemingway, Harper Lee, Anne Bradstreet, Arthur Miller, and James Fenimore Cooper.

-In this full-year high school level course, your high school student will study a play, several novels, a novella, and poetry.
+In this full-year course, your high school student will study a play, several novels, a novella, and poetry.
 (An optional honors track requires additional reading.)

 Our American Literature course uses the essay writing skills taught in our Essay Styles for High School course.
 In fact, we recommend Essay Styles as a prerequisite to all of our literature and history courses.
 (Although your student may also take Essay Styles at the same time as any of our literature or history courses.)

 Our book selections will keep your student’s attention.
 Our teaching methods will help your students learn.